-Evidence of Italy's collaboration with other Member States has been found, mainly in the frame of European projects, especially of the TEN-T family.
+Evidence of collaboration of Italy with other Member States has been found mainly in the frame of EU projects, especially of the TEN-T family.

-17 LITHUANIA
+17. LITHUANIA

-AF ' Vessels ; Publ Publicly available AF Infrastructure Fuel / transport mode / targets year Current situation (from EAFO Future chare Estimate reached Current situation (from EAFO Target Target Sufficiency (Index / Assessment) Score Compre- hensive- March 2017) Estimate (%) (%) March 2017) Current Future ness Electricity / vehicles / 2020 155 1,200 0.07 12.9 26 100 26.0 5.96 12.00 L n CNG / vehicles / 2020 80 3 10 30.0 26.67 L n LNG / heavy duty vehicles / 2025 0 1 0.0 (OK) х - LNG / seagoing ships / 2025 1 1 100.0 (OK) х - LNG / inland waterway vessels / 2030 0 1 0.0 (OK) х - H2 / vehicles / 2025 0 Х х - Other fuels (LPG / vehicles) 112,000 690 (OK) Х -
+AF Vehicles / Vessels 3 Publ icly avai lable AF Ir frastructu re Me easures Fuel / transport mode / targets year Current situation (from EAFO Future Estimate share Estimate reached Current situation (from EAFO Target ry (Index / Score Compre- hensive- March 2017) (%) (%) March 2017) ment (%) Current Future ness Electricity / vehicles / 2020 155 1,200 0.07 12.9 26 100 26.0 5.96 12.00 L n CNG / vehicles / 2020 80 3 10 30.0 26.67 L n LNG / heavy duty vehicles / 2025 0 1 0.0 (OK) Х - LNG / seagoing ships / 2025 1 1 100.0 (OK) Х - LNG / inland waterway vessels / 2030 0 1 0.0 (OK) Х - H2 / vehicles / 2025 0 Х х - Other fuels (LPG / vehicles) 112,000 690 (OK) х -

-^{ =} target for 2025
+\ = target for 2025

 The Lithuanian NPF does not fully address the requirements of Article 3.
-A short discussion on the current state, and future scenarios, for alternative fuels in the transport sector in Lithuania is presented in the NPF.
+A short discussion on the current state and future scenarios for alternative fuels in the transport sector in Lithuania is presented in the NPF.
 Targets as required by Article 3 of the Directive were established for CNG, LNG, and electricity for vehicles.

-The Lithuanian NPF places attention on electric vehicles without currently possessing a dense network of publicly accessible recharging points.
+The Lithuanian NPF places attention on electric vehicles without possessing currently a dense network of publicly accessible recharging points.
 The spatial distribution of recharging points does not currently cover the needs of vehicles in terms of distance requirements; the ratio of only one public recharging point per 12 electric vehicles estimated for 2020 may be seen as a risk to the further market deployment of electric vehicles.
-It may be important to closely monitor this development and correct infrastructure targets in line with market developments.
+It may be important to closely monitor this development and correct infrastructure targets in line with the market developments.
 Lithuania, today, has 10 hybrid buses (electricity + CNG).
-Bicycles, as well as their infrastructure, also receive support.
-The NPF contains neither targets for increasing the availability of electricity supply for stationary airplanes nor for shore-side electricity.
+Bicycles as well as their infrastructure also receive support.
+The NPF neither contains any targets for increasing the availability of electricity supply for stationary airplanes nor for shore-side electricity.